PragmaticFlow/NBomber.Docs/docs/reporting/realtime/influx-db.md

 sidebar_position: 0
 ---

+[InfluxDB](https://www.influxdata.com/) is an open-source time series database developed by the company InfluxData.
+It is used for storage and retrieval of time series data in fields such as operations monitoring, application metrics, Internet of Things sensor data, and real-time analytics.

-Using [Reporting Sinks](/docs/nbomber/reporting-sinks.md), you can store NBomber metrics in [InfluxDB](https://www.influxdata.com/) and analyze your performance results with [InfluxDB UI](https://docs.influxdata.com/influxdb/v2/visualize-data/) or [Grafana](https://grafana.com/).
+Using [Reporting Sinks](/docs/nbomber/reporting-sinks.md), you can store NBomber metrics into InfluxDb and analyze your performance results with [InfluxDB UI](https://docs.influxdata.com/influxdb/v2/visualize-data/) or [Grafana](https://grafana.com/).

 :::info
 To start working with [NBomber.Sinks.InfluxDB](https://www.nuget.org/packages/NBomber.Sinks.InfluxDB) package you should install it: